Kader Kohou

-Nesmon Kader Joel Kohou (born November 28, 1998) is an Ivorian professional American football cornerback for the Miami Dolphins of the National Football League (NFL).
+Nesmon Kader Joel Kohou (born November 28, 1998) is an Ivorian professional American football cornerback for the Kansas City Chiefs of the National Football League (NFL).
 He played college football for the Texas A&M–Commerce Lions.

 Early life

 Kader Kohou was born on November 28, 1998, in Abidjan, Côte d'Ivoire and is the son of Elise Derou and Guy Kohou.
 He grew up in Euless, Texas and attended Trinity High School where he played football and ran track.
 During his senior season at Trinity he helped lead the Trinity Trojans to a district title and was named first-team all-district after leading the district in interceptions.

 College career

 Kohou played football at Texas A&M University–Commerce.
 During his redshirt freshman season in 2017 he helped lead the Lions to a national championship title.
 During his career at A&M-Commerce he had 111 total tackles, five interceptions, four forced fumbles, three fumble recoveries and two defensive touchdowns, he also had 348 yards as a return specialist on special teams, He was named second team all-conference in the Lone Star Conference in 2018 and first team all-conference in 2019.